-- 2.4.1 For raffles with a total ticket value (TTV) more than \$20,000, a financial control plan must be submitted with the raffle application, and must specify: - a) procedures for the: - secure storage of ticket inventory; - ii) distribution of tickets to sellers including signature confirming sellers have received tickets; - iii) return of sold and unsold tickets; and - iv) secure receipt and deposit of revenues. - b) frequency of revenue deposits; and - c) name(s) of person(s) responsible for: - i) collection of sold and unsold tickets; - ii) payment collection; and - iii) deposit of ticket revenue. - 2.4.2 In addition to the financial control plan requirements in 2.4.1, financial control plans for sports drafts must also specify procedures for draft data entry, including the name of the individual(s) responsible for data entry, the data system to be used, and procedures to confirm the accuracy of the information. - 2.4.3 For raffles with a TTV more than \$20,000, the licensed charitable organization must establish a separate raffle bank account.
+- 2.4.1 For raffles with a total ticket value (TTV) more than \$20,000, a financial control plan must be submitted with the raffle application, and must specify: - a) procedures for the: - secure storage of ticket inventory; - ii) distribution of tickets to sellers including signature confirming sellers have received tickets: - iii) return of sold and unsold tickets; and - iv) secure receipt and deposit of revenues. - b) frequency of revenue deposits; and - c) name(s) of person(s) responsible for: - i) collection of sold and unsold tickets; - ii) payment collection; and - iii) deposit of ticket revenue. - d) record or control system for bearer ticket raffles that shows: - i) how tickets are allocated to sellers, sellers' names, and the name of the individual that allocates the tickets; and - ii) how cash is returned by sellers to the main bank and who is responsible for the collection of the total sum of cash and calculating the prize amount; - 2.4.2 In addition to the financial control plan requirements in 2.4.1, financial control plans for sports drafts must also specify procedures for draft data entry, including the name of the individual(s) responsible for data entry, the data system to be used, and procedures to confirm the accuracy of the information. - 2.4.3 For raffles with a TTV more than \$20,000, the licensed charitable organization must establish a separate raffle bank account.
 If more than one raffle licence is conducted simultaneously, a separate bank account must be opened for each raffle licence.
 All raffle revenue must be deposited to the raffle account established for that raffle and all expenses must be paid from the same account.
-All payments from the raffle account must be made in accordance with approved methods of payment outlined in Section 4.4 of the Charitable Gaming Policies Handbook (CGPH). - 2.4.4 Other approved charitable organizations may be paid a commission to sell tickets, provided: - commissions received are used only for approved purposes in accordance with Sections 4 and 5 of the CGPH; - b) copies of the ticket-selling contracts including proposed use of funds are submitted to AGLC with the raffle licence application; and
+All payments from the raffle account must be made in accordance with approved methods of payment outlined in Section 4.4 of the Charitable Gaming Policies Handbook (CGPH).